king-fox-2019/hackoverflow/README.md

 ### 404: Not Found

 - `Endpoint not found`: Happens when you mistyped the routes endpoint.
 Check if you set it correctly.
+- `Question not found`: Happens when you try to access question that's not available (possibly deleted by the author), especially when you hit endpoint with question id.
+If that's not the case, then maybe you mistyped the id.

 ### 401: Unauthorized